-Habitat: Forested areas and bamboo thickets.
+Habitat: Mostly wooded areas and bamboo thickets

 Description: Unmistakable and well known in aviculture, however, many captive birds may show signs of breeding with the related Golden.
 The following description first appeared in the May 1994 edition of the HOAGBA, Heartland News, Terry Smith, editor.